pymc-learn/pymc-learn/docs/why.rst

 ----

-Why scikit-learn and PyMC3
+Why scikit-learn and PyMC4
 ---------------------------
-PyMC3 is a Python package for probabilistic machine learning that enables users to build bespoke models for their specific problems using a probabilistic modeling framework.
-However, PyMC3 lacks the steps between creating a model and reusing it with new data in production.
-The missing steps include: scoring a model, saving a model for later use, and loading the model in production systems.
+PyMC4 is a Python package for probabilistic machine learning that enables users to build bespoke models for their specific problems using a probabilistic modeling framework.

-In contrast, *scikit-learn* which has become the standard library for machine learning provides a simple API that makes it very easy for users to train, score, save and load models in production.
-However, *scikit-learn* may not have the model for a user's specific problem.
+*scikit-learn* which has become the standard library for machine learning provides a simple API that makes it very easy for users to train, score, save and load models in production.
-These limitations have led to the development of the open source *pymc3-models* library which provides a template to build bespoke PyMC3 models on top of the *scikit-learn* API and reuse them in production.
-This enables users to easily and quickly train, score, save and load their bespoke models just like in *scikit-learn*.

-The ``pymc-learn`` project adopted and extended the template in *pymc3-models* to develop probabilistic versions of the estimators in *scikit-learn*.
+The ``pymc-learn`` project developed probabilistic versions of the estimators in *scikit-learn*.
 This provides users with probabilistic models in a simple workflow that mimics the scikit-learn API.